Alecks20/Personal-Website/pages/coding-journey.md

 slug: coding-journey

 ## Introduction
 I have been programming for only about a year at this point, so far im really enjoying it.
 The pace, flexibility, freedom and much more makes me enjoy doing it over stuff like gaming.
-At this point im only 14 years old still in high school (Year 9) and im not sure what part of the tech industry to go into and get a job in.
+At this point im not sure what part of the tech industry to go into and get a job in.
 Currently im looking at either software engineer, network engineer or cloud engineer.

 ## My first projects
 The first thing I built with code was a Discord bot, a discord.py 2.0 bot if you wanna be specific.
 It was just a simple little project I wanted to work on because I thought it would be cool having my own discord bot.
 It was at that point that I started to love the flexibility and freedom you got with programming your own stuff.